Production-Grade Plastic Parts, Built for Scale

 Do you support prototypes and production?

-Yes, rapid soft steel tools for prototypes and pilots, plus hardened steel production tooling for high-volume
+Yes.
+Through our supplier network, A3D coordinates rapid soft steel tooling for prototypes and pilots, and hardened steel production tooling for high-volume programs.

 Do you offer molded-in hardware and overmolding?